About Victoria Worsley

 After my actor training and university (oxford) I spent twenty years being an actor in everything from traditional and classical plays to cutting-edge performance and physical theatre (with a smattering of film and TV too) and especially in that place where speaking and moving meet.
 I also ran theatre companies (Tattycoram and then Jade) in order to make the shows and work with some of the people I really wanted to and worked occasionally as a movement director.
 And I spent quite a while sorting out a few things in my life and getting to understand something of the relationship between movement and the self: the physiology of emotion.

-So far I have been working in individual sessions or classes with:
+Some of the people I have been working in individual sessions or classes are:

 • People with back /knee/hip/ankle pain (chronic or injury related) etc that interferes with their work, sport, yoga, or life

-• Musicians, actors, Movement Directors wanting explore and improve their skills or get out of habits/pain that is getting in the way
+• Musicians, singers, actors, Movement Directors, dancers wanting explore and improve their skills or get out of difficulties that are getting in the way

-• People dealing with conditions such as ME, arthritis, fibromyalgia, insomnia, migraine, RSI, cerebral palsy
+• People living with conditions such as ME, arthritis, fibromyalgia, insomnia, migraine, RSI, post-stroke

-• People dealing with the somatic aspects of emotional issues
+• People experiencing the somatic aspects of emotional issues

 I am always open to new challenges.
 I am always interested.